Where's My Refund?

 Refunds are generated when a credit balance exists on your account.
 Credits are created when amounts applied to your account, such as financial aid and tuition reimbursements, exceed the allowable charges.

 To review the status of your refund, sign into your MyMav Student Center.
-Under the Finances section, use the drop down menu to select "other financial…" Then click on the blue arrows.
+Under the Finances section, use the drop down menu to select "Account Activity."
+Then click on the blue arrows.

 Refunds appear in the right-most column labeled "Refund."